 Although pears and other fruits or vegetables contain natural sugars in the form of the fructose, higher fruit and vegetable intake is inversely associated with diabetes incidence, especially among women.

-Researchers now know that certain flavonoids in fruits, including pears, can improve insulin sensitivity, which is key for preventing and treating diabetes in addition to weight gain.
+Researchers now know that certain flavonoids in fruits, including pears, can improve insulin sensitivity, which is critical for preventing and treating diabetes in addition to weight gain.

-Pears are considered a fruit low on the glycemic index. each one has about 26 net grams of carbs, but because of the high fiber content in pears, they unleash sugar into the bloodstream slowly and therefore have a low glycemic load.
+Pears are considered a fruit low on the glycemic index.
+Each one has about 26 net grams of carbs, but because of the high fibre content in pears, they unleash sugar into the bloodstream slowly and therefore have a low glycemic load.

 Compared to eating packaged sweets filled with refined sugars that can negatively impact blood sugar levels, eating pears instead is a great way to appease your “sweet tooth” naturally without negative impacts.

-8. Makes a good pre or post workout snack
+8. Makes an excellent pre or post-workout snack

 9. Helps maintain bone health